Skip to main content

 Request metadata includes timestamp, language pair, character count, and response time.
 It does not include the actual text content.

-• Source text submitted for translation
+• Source text submitted for text translation

 No-Training Policy